torniker/codenotary/readme.md

-# The Problem
+# The Task

-Please have a look at our cloud service immudb (Vault)[http://vault.immudb.io/] and build a simple application (Frontend + Backend) around it with the following requirements:
+Please have a look at our cloud service immudb (http://vault.immudb.io/)[Vault] and build a simple application (Frontend + Backend) around it with the following requirements:

 - Application is storing accounting information within immudb Vault with the following structure: account number (unique), account name, iban, address, amount, type (sending, receiving)